AleenaCodes/HPSpellsViz/Ideas.md

 Have in a struct -

 Name         : Str : Name of Spell
-Total       : Int : Total number of mentions Occurences  : []  : Line number of each occurrence Type        : Str : Category of spell
+Total        : Int : Total number of mentions Occurrences  : []  : Line number of each occurrence Type         : Str : Category of spell

 Could splice together all txt files and then run